thomasperdana/prayer.breakfast/output/2025-11-15 Saturday Prayer Breakfast Agenda.md

 ### Page 38 II—STUDYING 4.
 II Timothy 3:16, 17

 ## International Reading by TaeWoo Lee
-### Finland—Lasse Schultz, Trustee (Hannele).
-### USA Zone 3—John Ortega, Trustee (Pam).
-Gideon and Auxiliary state and camp officers and members of Finland and USA Zone 3—Rocky Mountain, Southwest, Texas.
-State and national conventions, including all attendees and the officers, speakers, and international representatives involved.
-Gideons and Auxiliary from Trinidad/Tobago, Turks & Caicos Islands, Virgin Islands, Albania, Armenia, and Bosnia & Herzegovina.
-Afghanistan*.
-Our core value of a membership of business and professional men, except clergymen, who accept the biblical standard of marriage being between one biological man and one biological woman.
+### USA Zone 10—Jerry Clunan, Trustee (Rhea).
+USA Zone 11—Charley Lee Logwood, Trustee (Brenda).
+Gideon and Auxiliary state and camp officers and members of USA Zone 10—Delmardic, Pennsylvania, West Virginia.
+Also, USA Zone 11—North Carolina, South Carolina, Virginia.
+For those in danger of death through suicide, illness, or other reasons to be reached with the Gospel in time.
+Gideons and Auxiliary from Italy, Luxembourg, Malta, and the Netherlands.
+Mauritania*.
+Our core value of an ongoing emphasis on the importance of fulfilling the spiritual objective of being Men and Women of Separated Walk.
-### Ephesians 5:31
+### 2 CORINTHIANS 6:14-18

 ## State Reading by Alvin Beverly
-### Randy Bartlein (Mary) - STATE CHURCH MINISTRY COORDINATOR
-Your camp Church Ministry chairman: ____________________
-Camps: Baker County, Clay County South, JAX Northwest, JAX West
-### Joshua 1:9

-## Pray for the Widows by Donald Tise
-### North Region – NO7 (cont'd)
-NE Volusia County - Kathryn Teter,
-West Volusia County - Jean Kerr, Carolyn McPhail, Lea Widener,

-## Pray for Local Pastor by Johnny Perry
-### New Mt.
-Calvary Baptist Church
-### Rev. G.W.
-Warren

-## Prayer Request
-## Prayer Rotation
-## Closing Prayer by TaeWoo Lee
-## Food and Fellowship
-## International Reading
-R.O.C.
-(Taiwan)—Jim Liou, Trustee (Lily).
-USA Zone 8—C. Dan Scott, Trustee (Faith).
-Gideon and Auxiliary state and camp officers and members of the Republic of China (Taiwan) and USA Zone 8—Kentucky, Mississippi, Tennessee.
-For a spiritual revival in all Gideon countries, and for the Christian communities in all Gideon countries to grow in numbers and strength.
-Gideons and Auxiliary from Andorra, Austria, Belgium, British Isles, Cyprus, and Denmark.
-Libya*.
-Our core value of an ongoing emphasis on the importance of fulfilling the spiritual objective of being Men and Women of Faith.
-HEBREWS 11:6

-## State Reading
-## Day 13 - Gideon Leadership—North Region
+## Day 15 - Gideon Leadership—SE Region

-### Bob Hahn (SALAMA) - STATE REGIONAL DIRECTOR
+### Adrian Roman (ELDAA) - STATE REGIONAL DIRECTOR
-*Proverbs 3:5-6*
+*Psalm 19:7-8*

 **Area Directors:**
-- **NO3** - Hunter Page
-- **NO4** - Steven Williams (Sylvia)
-- **NO5** - Charlie Marineau (Belinda)
+- **SE09** - Jack Walton (Diane)
-- **NO6** - Randy Boswell (Gail)
+- **SE12** - Mike McGarrigle (Lisa)
-- **NO7** - John Evans (Connie)
+- **SE17** - Stephen Cornwell (Carol)
-- **NO8** - Kent Kolb (Vicki)
+- **SE18** - Joseph Tang
-- **NO20** - Wayne Gabriel (Kellie)
+- **SE19** - Javier Morejon (Christie)

-**Camps:** Melbourne/Viera, Palm Bay
+**Camps:** Palm Beach Central, Palm Beach North

 ---

-## Widow Prayer Calendar
+## Pray for the Widows by Donald Tise
 # Florida Association - Widows Daily Prayer Calendar 2025-2026

 **"Honor widows" - 1 TIMOTHY 5:3**